 I love them.

-They are the most useful tool I have, and they are a dear possession for my family as well.
+They are my most useful tool and are also a dear possession of my family.

 Meeting Dr Prasanta Banerji was an unforgettable experience that transformed my practice and how I viewed homeopathy.